 Targeting Criteria: Who does this program target?

-Age

-Age Criteria Children entering a publicly funded 4K or 5K program in the upcoming

-school year.

-Risk Factors

-Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the

-time of enrollment.

-Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the

-time of enrollment.
+Age Age Criteria Children entering a publicly funded 4K or 5K program in the upcoming school year.
+Risk Factors Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the time of enrollment.
+Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the time of enrollment.

 Service Criteria: How is this program implemented?
 Visits (Home or Site): Visit Criteria 1 Visits are determined by program design but should include at least monthly engagement (or the equivalent of monthly with the number of visits during the program year) with children and/or families.
 Visit Criteria 2 All partnerships must submit an implementation plan to include a description of the program and its components.
-This plan will be submitted to the Program and Grants subcommittee for approval prior to implementation.
+This plan will be submitted to the Program and Grants subcommittee for approval prior to implementation. -- --

-Reach Criteria: Projected to Serve 1 Deadline for entering Projected to Serve is March 31 of the same year as - program implementation.
+Reach Criteria: What are this program's goals for client reach Reach Criteria: Projected to Serve 1 Local Partnerships must reach 75% of their projected to serve.
+Reach Criteria: Projected to Serve 2 Deadline for entering Projected to Serve is March 31 of the same year as program implementation.

 Workforce Criteria: Who are the service providers implementing this program?
-Program Role Service Provider Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education Select one Level Required Certifications and/or Expertise in the topic tha t he/she is delivering.
-Training as determined Training by their educational qualifications and experience.
+Program Role Service Provider Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education Select one Level Required Certifications and/or Expertise in the topic that t he/she is delivering.
+Training as determined Training by their educational quali fications and experience ce.

+Program Name Code 406

-Program Name Countdown to Kindergarten Code 406 Program Area School Transitions
+Countdown to Kindergarten

+Program Area School Transitions